imnotannamaria/notifications-service/README.md

 POST `http://localhost:3000/notifications/`

-==Create a new notification in the database.
+Create a new notification in the database.

-#BODY
+##### BODY

 ```
 {
   "recipientId": "bd0d1551-f826-42f0-92d5-33c2c182ed56",
   "content": "Just a test",
   "category": "social"
 }
 ```

 ### READ A NOTIFICATION

-==Set a notification as read in the database.
+Set a notification as read in the database.

 PATCH `/notifications/recipientIdHere/read`

 ### UNREAD A NOTIFICATION

-==Set a notification as unread in the database.
+Set a notification as unread in the database.

 PATCH `/notifications/recipientIdHere/unread`

 ### CANCEL A NOTIFICATION

-==Remove the notification created at date.
+Remove the notification created at date.

 PATCH `/notifications/recipientIdHere/cancel`

 ### COUNT OF NOTIFICATION

-==Returns the count of all notification in the database.
+Returns the count of all notification in the database.

 GET `/notifications/count/from/recipientIdHere`

 ### GET NOTIFICATION BY RECIPIENT ID

-==Return a notification by recipient id.
+Return a notification by recipient id.

 GET `/notifications/from/recipientIdHere`